tposney/midi-qol/README.md

 ## Bugs
 probably many however....
-* add chat damage buttons does not work with merged cards - yet.
-* The combined card does not play nicely with dice-so-nice.
 * Language translations are not up to date.
 * Unselect targets at end of turn not implemented yet.